 If you have a house, you will have more options for your cat’s litter box than you would in a small apartment.
 In addition to the above options listed for a small apartment, you should consider placing your cat’s litter box in the following spaces.

-- Living room: Although the living room isn’t the first choice for many people, it can be an option for a litter box depending on the size and layout of the space.
+- Living room: Although the living room isn’t the first choice for many people, it can be an option for a litter box depending on the size and layout.
 A living room may have an unused corner or behind-the-couch space that can fit a litter box.
-For living rooms, it’s best to consider a covered box that is designed to minimize litter tracking.
+It’s best for living rooms to consider a covered box designed to minimize litter tracking.

 Is It Safe to Put a Litter Box in the Bedroom?

 Yes, it is safe to put a cat’s litter box in your bedroom – as long as you practice basic litter box safety.
-Always use a cat scooper to remove cat waste on a daily basis, and dispose of cat waste in a sealed container in the trash.
-You should also make sure that your room has good ventilation to avoid odor build-up.
+Always use a cat scooper to remove cat waste daily and dispose of cat waste in a sealed container in the trash.
+You should also make sure that your room has proper ventilation to avoid odor build-up.